Faces of Mental Illness

 - What is the Faces Campaign?

-The Canadian Alliance on Mental Illness and Mental Health (CAMIMH) will be pleased to invite nominations from the public for its Faces of Mental Illness campaign in the month of May 2018.
+The Canadian Alliance on Mental Illness and Mental Health (CAMIMH) will be pleased to invite nominations from the public for its Faces of Mental Illness campaign beginning on May 9, 2019.
 For the past many years, CAMIMH has been proud to organize and host the courage of Canadians who have stepped up in determination and in hopes of becoming a Face of Mental Illness.
 They have come to the campaign with their unique and diverse stories and backgrounds showing Canadians that mental illness has many Faces – faces that are recognizable to us all.
 CAMIMH’s Faces campaign created the first organized opportunity for Canadians to convene a very public discussion about mental illness; discussion which is critical to creating awareness and decreasing stigma.
 To stay informed of when the nominations are launched, please sign up for our e-newsletter here.How to nominate a Face?

 Self-nominations and nominations for others are welcome.
 If nominating someone else, please verify that the person you are nominating is agreeable to the nomination.
 On the nomination form, describe your or their mental health journey.
 Tell us about what you experienced, what has made your journey difficult and what has made it easier.
 Tell us where you have been, where you are now and where you hope to go in your journey.
 Feel free to let us know who or what has helped you in your journey and what, in your view, is critical to recovery when it comes to mental illness.What do Faces do?